docker-mailserver/docker-mailserver/docs/content/config/security/fail2ban.md

 ### DMS Defaults

 DMS will automatically ban IP addresses of hosts that have generated 2 failed attempts over the course of the last week.
 The bans themselves last for one week.
+The Postfix jail is configured to use `mode = extra` in DMS.

 ### Custom Files